jhudsl/tidyversecourse/docs/04-dataviz.md

 ```

 <img src="04-dataviz_files/figure-html/unnamed-chunk-57-1.png" width="672" />
+Grouping or nesting plots together using parenthesis can result in two or more plots taking up a single grid space.

-To combine multiple plots in a more complicated layout, one can combine two plots on one row and have a third plot on a row below like this:
+Thus, to combine multiple plots in a more complicated layout, one can combine two plots on one row and have a third plot on another row like this:

 ```r
 (p3 + p3) / p1